 To communicate the College’s distinctive, strong and unique identity to the community as one of Australia’s leading Catholic schools.

-- All aspects of College life are aligned to the EREA Touchstones.
+- All aspects of College life are aligned to our Touchstones.

 - Waverley offers comprehensive education with a broad curriculum allowing boys to pursue their best suited pathway.